peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 * Treatment leaflets appear to have no effect on fish, eggs, or dairy (see <a href="#important">"How important is reducing red meat and poultry, but not anything else?"</a> and <a href="#mechanism">"Why might the leaflets only be reducing red meat and poultry, and not other food groups?"</a>).
 .

-* Less than half of the people in the treatment group who changed their diet specifically attribute their diet change to the leaflet (See <a href="#attribution">"How much can flyers be attributed to these changes?"</a>).
+* Less than half of the people in the treatment group who changed their diet specifically attribute their diet change to the leaflet (See <a href="#attribution">"How much can these changes be attributed to the flyers?"</a>).

 * There was a problem with the control group (see <a href="#control">"What should the treatment and control groups be?"</a>).